ANL-CEEESA/UnitCommitment.jl/src/docs/usage.md

 ### 2.2 Solving benchmark instances

-As described in the [instances page](), UnitCommitment.jl contains a number of benchmark instances collected from the literature.
+As described in the [Instances page](instances.md), UnitCommitment.jl contains a number of benchmark instances collected from the literature.
 To solve one of these instances individually, instead of constructing your own, the function `read_benchmark` can be used:

 ```julia
 using UnitCommitment